Amelia Wedding

 The organization of a humanist wedding is based on close cooperation with a celebrant.
 The couple jointly creates a completely personalized script, which may include their own vows, stories about their love, favorite music, or symbolic rituals (e.g., handfasting).
 The celebrant can be a professional or a close person.
 The entire process is extremely creative and allows for the creation of a unique and deeply moving celebration.

-Rose Bow Wedding Place Cards No. 1 – Pink Satin Glass Ribbon Cards
+Cappuccino Wedding Place Cards No. 1 – Satin Ribbon Table Name Cards

 Elegant wedding place cards on black satin ribbon with white print